eqbit/jscodemod/README.md

-- Put your input file content to `/fixtures/code/input.tsx`
+- run `yarn transform <path to directory>`

-- run `yarn transform`
+That will process all `.tsx` files in the directory and subdirectories and create `.module.scss` files when applicable